SEAAPS/documents/EN/03_system_architecture.md

 1. it is involved in the consensus of public nodes in the network on the SEAAPS Chain.
-2. if an application only uses aPi to access to the blockchain, there is no need to deploy a single authentication node.
+2. if an application only uses API to access to the blockchain, there is no need to deploy a single authentication node.

 The RBFT algorithm has a one-third fault tolerance rate, and the number of verified nodes is recommended to be no less than 6 nodes.